 Official: Please be advised that LOGAN has been rated R for “strong brutal violence and language throughout, and for brief nudity.”

 — Mangold (@mang0ld) January 23, 2017

 As previously reported, Logan will have its world premiere at next month’s Berlin International Film Festival in an out of competition slot.
-You can read our review of the film’s first act here, along with everything we learned while watching it here.

 Set in the near future, Logan follows Wolverine and Professor X in a climate where mutants are no longer a big part of the world’s population.
 The two come across a young girl named Laura, who has similar powers to the titular character and is being hunted by an evil corporation known as Transigen.